-Public Health Measure Severity of the Pandemic Mild Moderate Severe Public Education 1.
-Reinforce general infection prevention and control practices DULIC 2.
-Where to get informa- tion on self-care PLUS 3.
+Public Health Measure Severity of the Pandemic Mild Moderate Severe Public Education Reinforce general infection prevention and control practices Where to get information on self-care PLUS 3.
 Provide messages re: social distancing PLUS 4.
 Provide message re: masks for people who do not have flu - not recommended, but if individuals choose to use them, they should use surgical masks Travel Restrictions Business as usual: 1.
-Refer travelers to PHAC website for Travel Health Notices and International Reports Consider deferring unnecessary travel Consider measures to reduce the number of people on transit vehicles at any one time in the affected area Recommend deferring unnecessary travel Recommend measures to reduce the number of people on transit vehicles at any one time in the affected area Case Management Voluntary isolation Self-care Antivirals Public Health Follow-up individual (one-to- one) as long as necessary to confirm the pandemic strain, then switching to group management strategies Contact Management 1.
-Reinforce public educa- tion messages and provide information on where to go for care Consider voluntary modified quarantine Public health follow-up - using group strategies 1.
-Recommend voluntary modified quarantine - if indicated by severity of the pandemic School and Day Care Measures Business as usual 1.
-Reinforce infection WEUSUICS prevention and control measures within the affected Ministry of Education region 2.
-Consider social distancing (e.g., limit sizes of groups and activities in schools) within the affected Ministry of Education region 2.
-Recommend closing day cares, elementary schools and secondary schools within the affected Ministry of Education region for 3.
-Consider closing day cares, elementary schools and secondary schools within the affected Ministry of Education region for < 4 weeks < 12 weeks Social Distancing in the Community Business as usual 1.
-Reinforce public education/infection prevention and control measures within affected areas Consider implementing social distancing measures in post-secondary institu- tions, workplaces and community in affected areas (e.g., distance between desks, flex hours, meeting via video or teleconferencing, working at home) Recommend that people avoid indoor public gatherings Recommend implement- ing social distancing measures in post- secondary institutions, workplaces and commu- nity in affected areas (e.g., distance between desks, flex hours, meeting via video or teleconferencing, working at home) Restrict all public gatherings
+Refer travelers to PHAC website for Travel Health Notices and International Reports 1.
+Consider deferring unnecessary travel 2.
+Consider measures to reduce the number of people on transit vehicles at any one time in the affected area Recommend deferring unnecessary travel Recommend measures to reduce the number of people on transit vehicles at any one time in the affected area Case Management Voluntary isolation Self-care Antivirals Public Health Follow-up individual (one-to-one) as long as necessary to confirm the pandemic strain, then switching to group management strategies > Contact Management Reinforce public education messages and provide information on where to go for care Consider voluntary modified quarantine Public health follow-up - using group strategies Recommend voluntary modified quarantine - if indicated by severity of the pandemic School and Day Care Measures Business as usual 1.
+Reinforce infection prevention and control measures within the affected Ministry of Education region Consider social distancing (e.g., limit sizes of groups and activities in schools) within the affected Ministry of Education region Consider closing day cares, elementary schools and secondary schools within the affected Ministry of Education region for < 4 weeks 2.
+Recommend closing day cares, elementary schools and secondary schools within the affected Ministry of Education region for < 12 weeks Social Distancing in the Community Business as usual 1.
+Reinforce public education/infection prevention and control measures within affected areas 2.
+Consider implementing social distancing measures in post-secondary institutions, workplaces and community in affected areas (e.g., distance between desks, flex hours, meeting via video or teleconferencing, working at home) 3.
+Recommend that people avoid indoor public gatherings Recommend implementing social distancing measures in post-secondary institutions, workplaces and community in affected areas (e.g., distance between desks, flex hours, meeting via video or teleconferencing, working at home) Restrict all public gatherings